 This would over-qualify the applicant and is neither the scope nor

 profile we are looking for with this programme.
 The purpose of the

 programme is to introduce a medical doctor to the pharma industry and

 all the facets relevant for a medical doctor working in Novo Nordisk

-in February every year.
+February.
 The programme starts in September the same year.